Quwaysim/notes_to_self/coding_style_guides/kotlin_coding_style_guide.md

 ## 1.4 Fields

 - All fields should be written in __lowerCamelCase__.
-- Static constant fields should be written in __uppercase__ & in the companion objec.
+- Static constant fields should be written in __uppercase__ & in the companion object.
 - *Do not* prefix member variables with `m`.
 - *Do not* prefix static field names with an `s`.
 - Each variable should get its own declaration line.